erwinheitzman/webdriverio-workshop/README.md

-# NgBlog
+# WebdriverIO workshop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.
+This project was created with the purpose of teaching people how to use WebdriverIO.

+There are four setups ready to be used but they are mainly there for reference, here's a small overview of what each setup showcases:

+`e2e-wdio-cucumber-typescript` - cucumber with typescript and a easy to use debugging setup (both normal and though vscode) `e2e-wdio-jasmine` - a simple setup that showcases the use of jasmine `e2e-wdio-mocha` - mocha with some assignments that teach you the basics of WebdriverIO `e2e-wdio-standalone` - showcases the use of webdriverio without the testrunner, should only be used for things other then e2e testing, for example things like webscraping

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding